SpongePowered/SpongeDocs/source/server/quickstart.rst

 Quick Start Guide
 =================

-This is a step by step reference on how to create a Minecraft server with Sponge.
+This is a step by step reference on how to create a Minecraft server with Sponge version 7 and above.

 .. note::